-With the greatest of sadness, we share the news that Will Helstrip, a valued former member of CLAPA’s Children and Young People’s Council, has really sadly passed away.
+With the greatest of sadness, we share the news that Will Helstrip, a valued former member of CLAPA’s Children and Young People’s Council, tragically passed away in the summer of 2022.

 As a tribute to Will, we would like to share our thoughts and memories of a special young person and how his memory will live on in CLAPA.